uncharted-causemos/wm-docs/docs/insights.md

 - The title and description of the insight.
 - The screenshot.
 - The date on which the insight was captured.
-- The name of the project the insight came from and the dates it was created and last modified.
+- The name of the project the insight came from and the dates on which it was created and last modified.
-- A link back to the view the in which the insight was captured.
+- A link back to the live view source of the insight.

 ??? list "To export an insight"

     - Click **PowerPoint** or **Word**.

-??? list "To export multiple insights"
+??? list "To export more than one insight"

     1. Select each of the insights you want to export.
 To export all insights, skip this step.
     2. In the upper right corner, click **PowerPoint** or **Word** to choose how you want to save and share the insights.